Scremerston: Religious sites

 The Anglican church of St. Peter's, built in the Early English style, was consecrated in 1842.
 A Primitive Methodist chapel built in 1886 at a cost of nearly £400 is now a residential dwelling.
 A Kingdom Hall of Jehovah’s Witnesses was built 300 m north of St. Peter’s church beside the main road in 2011.

 Sports

-Berwick RFC is based near the site of the former Borewell Tile Works which was a major employer in Scremerston in the 19th century.
-Berwick RFC plays in the Scottish leagues.
-Before becoming a rugby club, the site was central to village life and included Scremerston Workman's Institute, a bandstand used by the Scremerston Colliery Band and a football pitch bordered by a race track.
+Berwick RFC is based in Scremerston and fields teams in the Scottish Border League and a number of other Scottish and cross-border leagues.
+The site includes a clubhouse and gym serving two floodlit pitches.
+The main pitch and stand sits on the former site of the Borewell Tile Works and clay pit which had been closed since the late 19th century.
+The club house and second pitch sits on the site of the now defunct Scremerston Workman's Institute, which had previously included a Miners' Welfare Hall, a bandstand used by the Scremerston Colliery Band and a football pitch bordered by an athletics track.
+A memorial commemorating miners of Scremerston Colliery stands at the entrance to the club.

 Notable people

 William Ancrum (ca. 1722 – 24 February 1808) was a wealthy American merchant, slave trader and indigo planter from Charleston, South Carolina who was born in Scremerston.
 Of particular value to historians are the William Ancrum Papers, 1757–1789, which are made up of Ancrum's letters and personal account books, currently held by the South Caroliniana Library at the University of South Carolina.
 This collection provides insight into the economic impact of the American Revolution on Charleston planters and merchants, from the prices of slaves to restrictions on imports and exports.